BRIEF-Marcato urges Rent-A-Center's board to immediately explore sale of entire co

 * Marcato sends letter to Rent-A-Center board of directors

-* Plans to vote for Engaged Capital's director nominees at Rent-A-Center annual meeting, if board resists strategic alternatives review
+* Marcato Capital Management LP - urges Rent-A-Center Inc's board to immediately explore sale of entire company

-* Urges Rent-A-Center Inc's board to immediately explore sale of entire company
+* Marcato Capital-plans to vote for engaged capital's director nominees at upcoming Rent-A-Center annual meeting

-* Discussions with Rent-A-Center CEO speese have "made clear to us that he does not intend or desire to be CEO for long term"
+* Marcato Capital - discussions with Rent-A-Center CEO Speese have "made clear to us that he does not intend or desire to be ceo for long term"

-* Urge Rent-A-Center board to "immediately commence a process to review all strategic alternatives including a sale of entire company" Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +91 806 749 1136)
+* Marcato Capital -urge Rent-A-Center board to "immediately commence a process to review all strategic alternatives including a sale of entire company" Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)